ory/docs/docs/keto/engines/acp-ory.md

 }
 ```

-In the example above, the (incomplete) policy would match every subject that is
+In this example, the (incomplete) policy would match every subject that is
 prefixed with `users:`, so for example `users:alice`, `users:bob`.
-In ORY Ladon
+ORY Ladon and
-/ ORY Keto, regular expressions are delimited with `<` and `>`.
-For example,
+ORY Keto delimit regular expressions with `<` and `>`.
+For example, `"users:.*"`
-`"users:.*"` is not a valid regular expression, just a simple string.
+is not a valid regular expression, just a simple string.

 The next example will allow all subjects with prefix `user:` to read
 (`actions:read`) all resources that match `resources:blog_posts:<[0-9]+>` (e.g.